gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classDiocotronDensitySolution.md

 **Parameters:**

-* `W1` The value of the r-coordinate where the index range starts.
+* `W1` The value of the r-coordinate where the domain starts.
-* `R1` The value of the r-coordinate where the index range of non null initial condition starts.
+* `R1` The value of the r-coordinate where the domain of non null initial condition starts.
-* `R2` The value of the r-coordinate where the index range of non null initial condition ends.
+* `R2` The value of the r-coordinate where the domain of non null initial condition ends.
-* `W2` The value of the r-coordinate where the index range ends.
+* `W2` The value of the r-coordinate where the domain ends.
 * `Q` The charge carried by the inner conductor at .
 * `l` The mode of the perturbation.
 * `eps` The amplitude of the perturbation.